The Catholic Life of our School

 - Intentional and Prophetic

 Each week, every class teacher chooses a child who has actively demonstrated these virtues in school.
 We celebrate these virtues in our Monday Gospel assembly, where the chosen child from each class receives a certificate and badge and a comment from the class teacher about the reason for their choice.
-This half term, our Catholic Virtues are focused upon children who are 'Compassionate' and 'Loving'.
-We are therefore looking out especially for children who demonstrate care and kindness to others, especially those in need, and share the love of Jesus with all those they meet.
+This half term, our Catholic Virtues are focused upon children who are 'Faith-filled' and 'Hopeful'.
+We are therefore looking out especially for children who live out their own faith in their daily treatment of others, with Jesus Christ as their example, and have a joyful optimism in attitude and action.

 Click below to read our most recent 'OUTSTANDING' inspection: